The two out of three property in ind-categories and a convenient model category of spaces: Criteria for the two out of three property

 \begin{define} A small simplicial weak cofibration category $\mcal{M}$ is called \emph{special} if the following conditions are satisfied: \begin{enumerate} \item $\cM$ has finite limits. \item Every object in $\cM$ is fibrant and cofibrant. \item A map in $\cM$ that is a homotopy equivalence in the simplicial category $\cM$ is also a weak equivalence. \end{enumerate} \end{define}

 \begin{thm} Let $\mcal{M}$ be a special weak cofibration category (see Definition \ref{d:special WCC}).
 Then $\cM$ is left proper and ind-admissible. \end{thm}

-\begin{proof} Since every object in $\cM$ is cofibrant, we have that $\cM$ is a Brown category of cofibrant objects.
+\begin{proof} Since every object in $\cM$ is cofibrant, $\cM$ is a Brown category of cofibrant objects.
 It follows from \cite[Lemma 8.5]{GJ} that $\cM$ is left proper.
 According to Lemma \ref{l:fact}, the mapping cylinder factorization gives a functorial factorization in $\cM$ into a cofibration followed by a weak equivalence.
-Using condition 3 of Definition \ref{d:special WCC}, Lemma \ref{l:right_proper}, and the fact that $\cM$ is left proper, we see that the mapping cylinder factorization gives a factorization in $\cM$ of the form Using condition 1, Proposition \ref{p:compose} and Definition \ref{d:almost_admiss_dual}, we see that $\cM$ is almost ind-admissible.
+Using condition 3 of Definition \ref{d:special WCC}, Proposition \ref{l:right_proper}, and the fact that $\cM$ is left proper, we see that the mapping cylinder factorization gives a factorization in $\cM$ of the form Using condition 1 and Proposition \ref{p:compose}, we see that $\cM$ is almost ind-admissible (see Definition \ref{d:almost_admiss_dual}).
 Thus our theorem now follows from Theorem \ref{t:main}. \end{proof}

 \begin{thm} Let $(\mcal{M},\mcal{W},\mcal{C})$ be a special weak cofibration category (see Definition \ref{d:special WCC}).
 Then there exists a simplicial model category structure on $\Ind(\cM)$ such that: \begin{enumerate} \item The weak equivalences are $\mathbf{W} := \Lw^{\cong}(\cW)$. \item The cofibrations are $\mathbf{C} := \R(\coSp^{\cong}(\cC))$. \item The fibrations are $\mathbf{F} :=(\cC\cap \cW)^{\perp}$. \end{enumerate}